 A pneumothorax (noo-moe-THOR-aks) is a collapsed lung.
 A pneumothorax occurs when air leaks into the space between your lung and chest wall.
 This air pushes on the outside of your lung and makes it collapse.
-In most cases, only a portion of the lung collapses.
+A pneumothorax can be a complete lung collapse or a collapse of only a portion of the lung.

 A pneumothorax can be caused by a blunt or penetrating chest injury, certain medical procedures, or damage from underlying lung disease.
 Or it may occur for no obvious reason.
 Symptoms usually include sudden chest pain and shortness of breath.
 On some occasions, a collapsed lung can be a life-threatening event.

-Treatment for a pneumothorax usually involves inserting a flexible tube or needle between the ribs to remove the excess air.
+Treatment for a pneumothorax usually involves inserting a needle or chest tube between the ribs to remove the excess air.
 However, a small pneumothorax may heal on its own.

 In a collapsed lung, air from the lung leaks into the chest cavity.
 The example shown is a complete left pneumothorax.

 The main symptoms of a pneumothorax are sudden chest pain and shortness of breath.
 Severity of symptoms may depend on how much of the lung is collapsed.

 When to see a doctor

 Symptoms of a pneumothorax can be caused by a variety of health problems, and some can be life-threatening, so seek medical attention.
 If your chest pain is severe or breathing becomes increasingly difficult, get immediate emergency care.